A Kernel Theory of Modern Data Augmentation: Conclusion

 \subsubsection{Acknowledgments}

 We thank Fred Sala and Madalina Fiterau for helpful discussion, and Avner May for providing detailed feedback on earlier versions.

-This material is based on research sponsored by Defense Advanced Research Projects Agency (DARPA) under agreement number FA8750-17-2-0095.
-We gratefully acknowledge the support of the DARPA SIMPLEX program under No.\ N66001-15-C-4043, DARPA FA8750-12-2-0335 and FA8750-13-2-0039, DOE 108845, National Institute of Health (NIH) U54EB020405, the National Science Foundation (NSF) under award No.\ CCF-1563078, the Office of Naval Research (ONR) under awards No.\ N00014-17-1-2266, the Moore Foundation, the Okawa Research Grant, American Family Insurance, Accenture, Toshiba, and Intel.
-This research was supported in part by affiliate members and other supporters of the Stanford DAWN project: Intel, Microsoft, Teradata, and VMware.
+We gratefully acknowledge the support of DARPA under Nos.\ FA87501720095 (D3M) and FA86501827865 (SDH), NIH under No.\ N000141712266 (Mobilize), NSF under Nos.\ CCF1763315 (Beyond Sparsity) and CCF1563078 (Volume to Velocity), ONR under No.\ N000141712266 (Unifying Weak Supervision), the Moore Foundation, NXP, Xilinx, LETI-CEA, Intel, Google, NEC, Toshiba, TSMC, ARM, Hitachi, BASF, Accenture, Ericsson, Qualcomm, Analog Devices, the Okawa Foundation, and American Family Insurance, and members of the Stanford DAWN project: Intel, Microsoft, Teradata, Facebook, Google, Ant Financial, NEC, SAP, and VMWare.
 The U.S.\ Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of DARPA or the U.S.\ Government.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of DARPA, AFRL, NSF, NIH, ONR, or the U.S.\ government. }
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views, policies, or endorsements, either expressed or implied, of DARPA, NIH, ONR, or the U.S.\ Government. }